-The Not-for-Profit focus area gives students the skills they need to become leaders in not-for-profit organization.
-Students learn to work as an integral part of not-for-profit organizations by building relationships with business partners, providing motivation for success, and helping organizations reach their highest level of potential.
+The Not-for-Profit focus area gives students the skills they need to become leaders in not-for-profit organizations.
+Students learn to work as an integral part of not-for-profit organizations by building relationships with business partners, providing motivation for success and helping organizations reach their highest level of potential.
 All of this is grounded in a strong framework of ethics and critical thinking skills, which puts graduates a step ahead of the rest.

-Required Cour (21 credit hours)
+Required Cou (21 credit hours)

 NFP 551 Proposal and Grant Writing 3 credit hours

 NFP 552 Working with Stakeholders 3

 NFP 553 Technology and Resource Management 3

 NFP 554 Financial Management for NFP Organizations 3

-OL/NFP 555 Vision and Strategic Planning 3
+NFP 555 Vision and Strategic Planning 3

+NFP 556 Workplace Dynamics (Course title is tentative) 3

 NFP 599 Not-for-Profit Leadership Project 6